Skip to content

 Changing The Loading Priority

 It is possible to change the loading order of fields from different sources.
 If a field value is present in multiple sources, the value from the highest priority source will be chosen and override the others. source_priority is an attribute that holds a list of ConfigSource - The first will have the highest priority and the last will have the lowest.
-Sources that their enum will not appear in the source_priority list, will not be loaded to the created object.
+Sources whose enum does not appear in the source_priority list will not be loaded to the created object.

 from confident import BaseConfig, ConfigSource